AxonFramework/cdi/README.md

 Please see the examples for details.

 ## Roadmap
-The module currently does not support sagas, snapshoters and subscription queries.
-Such support will be added as soon as possible.
+The module is currently in very early alpha state but is likely fairly feature complete.
+We are actively maturing it to a first release stage.
+We welcome early adopters and contributors.

 ## Known Issues
 The following are the known issues with the extension.
 Please also look at our [GitHub issue tracker](https://github.com/AxonFramework/cdi/issues).